rvjc/free-mandelbrot/README.md

 Who said Math was boring?

+## System Requirements

+This program was tested on Windows 7 but there is no reason why it should not work reliably on other platforms.
+Python 3.2
+Pygame

 ## How to Zoom

 Mark the zoom area by holding down the left button of the mouse,